YoRab/react-paint-editor/README.md

 ## other

-- TextEdit cursor overflow MINOR (quick fix : edit on modale)
+- TextEdit cursor overflow MINOR (quick fix : edit on modale ?)
-- TextEdit copy/paste contains html and breaks display
+- TextEdit copy/paste containing html breaks display
 - circle resizing only goes one direction
+- New text component opacity range is dancing